wajihawaseem05/fuzzy-employer-matching/README.md

 # Employer Name Matching Across Two Administrative Datasets

-A fuzzy-matching pipeline that reconciles employer records across two independently-collected datasets - a common data-cleaning problem in labor economics research, where the same employer is rarely spelled the same way twice.
+A fuzzy-matching pipeline that reconciles employer records across two independently-collected datasets.
+This is a common data-cleaning problem in labor economics research, where the same employer is rarely spelled the same way twice.